-With these three as the focus, Iruma-kun was allowed to spend the majority of its time developing a world.
+With these three as the focus, Iruma-kun spent the majority of its time developing a world.
 For most of this series, very little in the way of plot occurred.
-To tell you the truth, it was during the segment when Iruma and company had to do something that the show was at its slowest.
-That isn’t to say things were bad; its just that I found it difficult to care.
+It was during the segments when Iruma and company had to do something that this show was at its slowest.
+That isn’t to say things were bad; it’s just that I found it difficult to care.

 For most of Iruma-kun, it was a fun slice-of-life comedy.
 It didn’t need to have big adventures or dastardly villains.
 Season two can worry about that sort of stuff.
 And with the ending we got, there better be a season two.

 Iruma-kun was one of those shows that petered out in the end.

 Although it was a lot of fun for most of its run, this series lost steam the closer it got to its conclusion.
 And like I said above, Iruma-kun was at its lowest when it did something.
 It was weird since, you know, it’s usually the point of a show to do things.
 I don’t think season two will run into this problem because it won’t need to introduce its primary collection of characters.
 However, season one was so enjoyable because it was lighthearted and never took itself too seriously.